The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 Even if you have never worked in an intensive care unit, there are other types of environments that offer similar opportunities for growth.
 These may include:

 - Emergency Room (ER)

 When describing your unit in your application, remember the things the committee will be looking for (see above).

-Many anesthesia students come from non-ICU backgrounds and do well in school and on the certification exam (boards).
-BUT, statistically, as a group, students with ICU experience have higher grades and higher first time pass rates on boards.
+Many anesthesia students come from non-ICU backgrounds and higher first-time pass rates on boards.

 Minimum overall undergraduate grade point average of 3.0.

 Minimum GRE scores:

 A minimum score of 900 on the combined verbal and 297 (Verbal 153, Quantitative 144) for the current format.
 GRE scores must be no older than five (5) years.